carpentries/workshop-template/README.md

 ## Creating a Repository

 1. Go to [GitHub's importer][import].

-2. Click on "Check the URL".
-(GitHub won't import until you've done this.)
+2. Paste the url of this repo as the old repository to clone: https://github.com/swcarpentry/workshop-template

 3. Select the owner for your new repository.
     (This will probably be you, but may instead be an organization you belong to.)